xmihol00/visual_calc/README.md

   |
   |-- report.pdf                  - the final report with detailed description of this project
   |
-  |-- requirements.txt            - the python requirements to run our scripts
+  |-- requirements.txt            - the Python requirements to run our scripts
 ```

 ## Requirements